Gabi's Grounds: Raleigh GoFundMe going viral

 "She applied to several jobs over the summer, and everyone said no," Gabi's mom Mary told GoFundMe.
 "So that just solidified that if I want her to be successful, we're gonna have to make it happen."

+Gabi has five brothers; she loves playing tennis and basketball.
+She also loves to sing.

+"People just need to face their fears and step out and God will provide," Mary said.
+"Step out in faith and it'll happen."

-Gabi was recently featured on Right This Minute which airs at 2:30 p.m. weekdays on ABC11.
+Gabi was also recently featured on Right This Minute, which airs at 2:30 p.m. weekdays on ABC11.